Assists

 Where do you source your performance stats from?

-All of the performance stats on thzis site, such as shots, key passes, successful dribbles etc. come from sources that use Opta as their data provider, such as WhoScored, SofaScore and FotMob.
+All of the performance stats on this site, such as shots, key passes, successful dribbles etc. come from sources that use Opta as their data provider, such as WhoScored, SofaScore and FotMob.
 They are updated after each game but can be tweaked a day later following Opta's post-game checks.

 Where do your Man of the Match stats come from?

 An official MOTM award has only been given in certain competitions in certain seasons, and are very difficult to find in retrospect.
-Using WhoScored MOTMs means we have this data for around 700 games for each player - if we tried to use "official" MOTM awards, we would likely only have around 100, and they would be for quite random competitions and seasons, so would be make comparisons difficult to impossible.
+Using WhoScored MOTMs means we have this data for around 700 games for each player - if we tried to use "official" MOTM awards, we would likely only have around 100, and they would be for quite random competitions and seasons, so would make comparisons difficult to impossible.

 Using an algorithm for ratings and for "man of the match" awards also ensures consistency across all competitions and removes the human error / bias element.
 Further to this, many of the "official" awards given these days are based on fan votes.